Alkl58/NotEnoughAV1Encodes/README.md

 4. Edit the Encoding settings.
 (You can save the settings by clicking on "Save Settings".
 Saving/Loading multiple Presets is possible!)
 5. Click on "Start Encode".

-NEAV1E has a resume feature, with which you can resume cancled encodes. (unfinished chunks will be overwritten!)
+NEAV1E has a resume feature, with which you can resume cancelled encodes. (unfinished chunks will be overwritten!)

 If you press on cancel, the program will terminate ALL aomenc/rav1e/SVT-AV1 and ffmpeg processes.
 Don't press it if you have other encodes/instances running!